DataDavD/mech_keyboards/README.md

 #### Basic Repo storing all my revisions (json and hex formats) for QMK toolbox.

+I am no longer going to use this repo to update my layouts.
+Before, I was using QMK online configurator that was limited but let me easily change my layout.
+Now that I am doing more custom stuff (and I finally debugged why it wouldn't work on my local machine) I am using the "normal" version of QMK.
+I have already created a custom OLED image to be used on my Lily58 pro.
+You can find my keymap and other features here https://github.com/DataDavD/qmk_firmware under keyboards/Lily58/keymaps/datadavd_lily58pro.

 Currently, I am using the Lily58 pro with Zealios V2 lubed with Krytox 205g0 as my daily driver.
 I just switched from my first mechanical keeb, the Iris rev4, with unlubed Cherry MX Brown switches, so the new Lily58 with the lubed Zealios is miles away better.
 I intend to build 5